 Distinguish all configurations that are not an 8-fold rotation of one another.
 This is both a simpler and somewhat smaller symmetry partition of the 8-neighbour configurations as s varies from 0..8 with 1,1,4,7,10,7,4,1,1 a total of 36 distinguished configurations.
 Configurations can be quickly mapped to their symmetry class, by finding the rotation of 8 bits that yields the minimal numerical value (which we call the canonical rotation) and using these values as identifiers for the different classes (separately for each value of s).
 Restricting attention to the central s-range of 2-6 gives 32 distinguished configurations and 64 LUT entries for survival or birth.
 This fits neatly into a 64-bit integer genome.
 The variable length genome encoding still requires 8-bit entries and the standard GoL rule can be specified in 8*(4+2*7)=144 bits.

-Distinguish the four diagonal or corner sites (NW,NE,SE,SW) from the four edge-centered sites (N,E,S,W) in an otherwise totalistic rule-table.
+Distinguish the four diagonal or corner sites (NW,NE,SE,SW) from the four edge-centered sites (N,E,S,W) in an otherwise semi-totalistic rule-table.
 The numbers of partitions of s into these two classes of sites are for s=0…8 1,2,3,4,5,4,3,2,1 = 25 i.e. 2*24=48 bits are required for a direct fixed gene length encoding.
 The variable length genome encoding above requires 7-bit entries (excluding as before the s=0 entries) and the GoL standard rule is encoded in 7*(3+2*4)=77 bits.

-The totalistic case, distinguishing configurations only by s.
+The semi-totalistic case, distinguishing configurations only by s.
 In addition to the 16-bit gene encoding (excluding s=0 entries) there is also the variable gene length encoding involving entries of length 4-bits each.
 The GoL rule can be specified in 12-bits as described above.

-In this work, we find that the totalistic case is too course an encoding of CA rules, to allow significant genetic evolution of complex structures beyond the classic game of life.
+In this work, we find that the semi-totalistic case is too coarse an encoding of CA rules, to allow significant genetic evolution of complex structures beyond the classic game of life.
 We explore both the fixed length and variable length encodings.
 Focussing initially on cases (iii) and (iv), rather than the more differentiated (ii), we investigate the more differentiated rules and find that they produce a range of interesting dynamics.
 When coupled to a genetic population, these differentiated rules rapidly evolve to proliferate unless very strongly constrained.

 The key focus in this paper is on sequence- and possibly population-dependent selection mechanisms that attribute an increasing cost to more prolific (less GoL-like) and more specific rule specification, so that survival mandates complex dynamics close to the game of life.
 We compare these with rule-independent selection mechanisms that interact with the GoL rules only in so far as birth or survival